AstarNetwork/astar-docs/docs/nodes/node-commands.md

             Require iterative Kademlia DHT queries to use disjoint paths for increased resiliency in the presence of potentially adversarial nodes

-        --keep-blocks <COUNT>
-            Specify the number of finalized blocks to keep in the database

         --keystore-path <PATH>
             Specify custom keystore path